36 Best Amazon Prime Benefits to Use in 2021

 Head Over to The Shop by ShopBop for Designer Deals

-You can get fashioned up, even find designer work-from-home gear, in the The Shop by Shopbop on Amazon.
+You can find designer work-from-home gear, in the The Shop by Shopbop on Amazon.
 Amazon bought the Wisconsin-based fashion retailer in 2006, and The Shop by Shopbop offers stylish clothing, shoes, designer goods, accessories and bags.

 Hoof It to Zappos and Get Premium Shipping

-Betcha didn’t know Amazon also owns online shoe giant Zappos, now did you?
-It does.
-And if you link your Amazon Prime account with your Zappos account, you’ll earn 2 Zappos shopping points for every $1 you spend.
+Betcha didn’t know Amazon also owns online shoe giant Zappos, did you?
+It does now.
+And if you link your Amazon Prime account with your Zappos account, you’ll earn two Zappos shopping points for every $1 you spend.
 That’s twice what run-of-the-mill Zappos VIPs earn.